marklj/wordpress-vuejs-app/readme.md

 # Wordpress VueJS Application Bundle

-A integrated VueJS 2.0 and Wordpress application built on Composer and Webpack.
+An integrated VueJS 2.0 and Wordpress application built on Composer and Webpack.

 ## Requirements
 - Composer